An asymptotic formula for the $2k$-th power mean value of $\left| (L'/L)(1+it_0, \chi)\right|$: Introduction and Statement of the results

 For infinitely many real characters $\chi$, he also proved that

 In 1948, Chowla~\cite{Chowla} showed that this latter holds unconditionally.
-The asymptotic properties for the $2k$-th power mean value of $L$-functions at $s=1$ have been studied by many authors: when $k=1$ and $q=p$ is a prime number by Walum~\cite{W}, Slavutskii~\cite{Sla}, \cite{Sla2} and Zhang~\cite{Zh}, \cite{Zh1990}.
-Walum's proof is based on the Fourier series to evaluate $\sum|L(1, \chi)|^2$ for $\chi$ ranges the odd characters modulo $p$.
+The asymptotic properties for the $2k$-th power mean value of $L$-functions at $s=1$ have been studied by many authors: when $k=1$ and $q=p$ is a prime number by Walum~\cite{W}, Slavutski{\u\i}~\cite{Sla}, \cite{Sla2} and Zhang~\cite{Zh}, \cite{Zh1990}.
+Walum's proof is based on the Fourier series to evaluate $\sum|L(1, \chi)|^2$ where $\chi$ ranges the odd characters modulo $p$.
 The sharper asymptotic expansion has been obtained by Katsurada and the first author~\cite{K.M}.
-For general $k$, Zhang and Wang~\cite{Zh.W} presented an exact calculating formula for the $2k$-th power mean value of $L$-functions with $k\geq 3$. \\ Less is known about $L^\prime/L$ evaluated also at the point $s=1$, through these values are known to be fundamental in studying the distribution of primes since Dirichlet in 1837.
-In this direction of research, using the estimates of the character sums and the Bombieri-Vinogradov theorem, Zhang~\cite{Zh1992} gave an asymptotic formula of
+For general $k$, Zhang and Wang~\cite{Zh.W} presented an exact calculating formula for the $2k$-th power mean value of $L$-functions with $k\geq 3$.

+Less is known about $L^\prime/L$ evaluated also at the point $s=1$, although these values are known to be fundamental in studying the distribution of primes since Dirichlet in 1837.
+In this direction of research, using the estimates of the character sums and the Bombieri-Vinogradov theorem, Zhang~\cite{Zh1992} gave an asymptotic formula for